 - 1 cup (256g) creamy peanut butter, with no additives (I used Santa Cruz organic)

 - 1/2 cup + 2 tablespoons (200g) pure maple syrup

 - 1 can "lite" canned coconut milk (or you can sub with another creamy milk like cashew or soy, the creamier, the better the results.
 You will need 1 3/4 cups plant milk)

 - pinch salt (if your peanut butter doesn't have any)

 Cook your sweet potato your preferred method.
 I baked mine on parchment paper at 400°F, whole with skin still on, until very soft, 45 minutes to an hour depending on the size of your potato.
 Microwave for faster results.
 Do not steam or boil it, as too much water will be absorbed into it.
 Let it cool a few minutes.

-- Once your potato is cooked and cooled a bit, peel the skin off and completely mash it really well with a fork.
+Once your potato is cooked and cooled a bit, peel the skin off and completely mash it really well with a fork.
 You don't want any chunks or skins.
-Pack it in the measuring cup (1/2 cup) really well and level off.
+Pack it in the measuring cup (1/2 cup) and level off or simply now weigh 120 grams.
 Add it to a blender.

 Add the peanut butter, syrup, coconut milk, vanilla and salt (if using).
 Blend until completely smooth and creamy and not chunks are remaining.
 It should be a fairly thick consistency.
 If you have an ice cream maker, then by all means, use it.
 Otherwise, add your blended ice cream base to a well insulated ice cream storage container and place in the freezer.
 I really recommend an ice cream container designed for storing ice cream like this one.
 It will truly make a difference in keeping your ice cream soft after fully freezing.